-Yogi Bear was one of the most successful characters to have been created by Hanna-Barbera.
-He began as just another backing segment, forming part of The Huckleberry Hound Show in 1958.
+Yogi Bear remains one of the most successful and enduring characters to have been created by Hanna-Barbera.
+He began as a backing segment on The Huckleberry Hound Show in 1958.
 By 1961 he was headlining his own series, The Yogi Bear Show, with supporting segments Snagglepuss and Yakky Doodle.

 Yogi was too big a star to let fall into obscurity once his own series ran its course, so for several decades he served as the front man for numerous Hanna-Barbera cartoons that brought together large casts of characters who formerly had their own series.
 In addition to numerous specials, Yogi starred in Yogi’s Gang (1973), Yogi’s Space Race (1978) and its spin-off series Galaxy Goof-Ups (also 1978), Yogi’s Treasure Hunt (1985), The New Yogi Bear Show (1988) and Yo Yogi!
 (1991).
 He was also team leader of the Yogi Yahooeys in the 1977 series, Scooby’s All Star Laff-A-Lympics.